netmindz/AuroraDrop-LXP/README.md

 * Imported much more robust audio reactive code from the WLED AudioReactive usermod
   * ...with some nice finishing touches from MoonModules' version of the same usermod ( I :heart: [MoonModules](https://github.com/MoonModules/WLED) )
 * Code cleanup (lots)
+** I've expanded a lot of the more dense syntax to make the code easier to understand.
 * Better scaling of all the FFT bins based on AudioReactive code
 * Automatic gain control (now courtesy of AudioReactive)
-* I2S code modernizarion for new ESP32 APIs (now courtesy of AudioReactive)
+* I2S code modernizarion for new ESP32 APIs (now courtesy of AudioReactive hints)
 * Basic BPM detection
 * Removal of other hardware targets
-* Deactivation of some very CPU intensive effects
+* Deactivation or optimization of some very CPU intensive effects
-* RGB LED on ESP32-S3-DevKitM-1 to do basic frames-per-second monitoring (now via FastLED)
+* RGB LED on ESP32-S3 boards to do basic frames-per-second monitoring (now via FastLED) ** You could also add a single WS2811 or similar if your board doesn't have one
 * Removal of webserver and networking code
 * Added a generic "NOOP" effect so we can do nothing, intentionally, in a playlist.
 * Optional pot for global brightness control (use a 10k pot)